Tanaguru/cf7-tanaguru/README.md

 ## How to make changes ?

 We try to stay close to the evolving changes of the original plugin.
 Therefore we have to manually update this repository.

+### Cautions

+If you have installed the plugin on a website, follow these instructions to make it easier to maintain and update this custom plugin:
+* Install the original Contact Form 7 plugin
+* Check that the original plugin is disabled.
+If not, disable it.
+    * This allows us to see in the WordPress back office when an update is available for the original plugin.
+* Contact forms must be created when CF7 Tanaguru is activated **and** Contact Form 7 is disabled.
+The forms will then be linked to CF7 Tanaguru (i.e. if you disable CF7 Tanaguru, there will be no more forms).

 ### Using specific comment tags
 To make it easier to merge changes with new updates, we document our changes in the code.
 Make sure to wrap the section of code you've changed with the following comment tags :